-Upon completion of the U.S.-based program, participants are mentored by the program implementer to leverage their experiences through sponsored alumni activities designed to effect positive social change in their home countries.
-A follow-on training seminar is generally held in the region upon completion of the U.S.-based program.
-Participants will be mentored by the program implementer to leverage their experiences through sponsored alumni activities designed to effect positive social change in their home countries approximately 6 months after the U.S. portion of the program.
+Upon completion of the U.S.-based program, participants are mentored by the program implementer to leverage their experiences through sponsored alumni activities designed to effect positive social change in their home countries approximately 6 months after the U.S. portion of the program.
+A competitive follow-on accelerator workshop may be held in the region upon completion of the U.S.-based program.

 Who is Eligible?

-Students from the following countries are eligible to apply: Algeria, Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Qatar, Saudi Arabia, Syria, Tunisia, and West Bank/Gaza.
+Students from the following countries are eligible to apply: Algeria, Israel, Jordan, Lebanon, Libya, Morocco, and Tunisia.

 This program is open to university students between the ages of 20 and 24.
 We seek a gender-balanced pool of candidates and give preference to traditionally under-served participants.
 While nominees may be undergraduate or graduate students in any field of academic specialization, it is critical that they exhibit a serious interest in pursuing leadership opportunities in their home countries and demonstrate a desire to deepen their civic engagement.

-Those who have previously traveled to the U.S. or studied abroad are ineligible.
+Preference will be given to applicants who have not previously traveled to the United States.
 Applicants should demonstrate sufficient English-language skills to participate in U.S. university-level classes and must be enrolled in and attending a university in their home countries.
 At the time of application and while participating in the program, participants cannot hold U.S. citizenship or be a U.S. Legal Permanent Resident.

 How do participants apply?